kmsurrao/CIB-deproj/README.md

 # CIB-deproj
-Computation of the optimal SED for CIB deprojection for enhancing signal-to-noise in tSZ cross-correlations
+Computation of the optimal SED for CIB deprojection for enhancing signal-to-noise in tSZ cross-correlations.
+If you use the code in a publication, please cite https://arxiv.org/abs/2505.14644.

 ## Requirements and Set-up
  - Requires a clone of the pyilc repository (https://github.com/jcolinhill/pyilc).